xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 You have removed the invitation link.
 Now if your team members click on the link, it shows the link is invalid

-### Remove an existing User
+### Remove existing Users

 1. Go to the **User Management** page, and click on the **Active Users** tab.

-2. Check the box next to the User's name to select the User and enable the **Remove User** button.
+2. Check the box next to the User's name to select the User and enable the **Remove Users** button.

     You can remove multiple users by selecting multiple checkboxes.